Are you having difficulty sleeping? Are you suffering from insomnia, restless sleep, feeling fatigued, or gaining unexpected weight? We understand!

 Studies On Blue Light Harmful Effects

-How blue light exposure inhibits melatonin release and its production, causing insomnia, and a big contributor to why kids can’t sleep these days
+How blue light exposure inhibits melatonin release and its production, weight gain, insomnia, and a big contributor to why kids can’t sleep these days.

 How blue light exposure may lead to age-related macular eye degeneration